 A medical professional will conduct a physical exam and review your complete medical history, including symptoms, medications and supplements, and recent injuries or accidents.
 And it’s important to be honest because they can be significant, even if you cannot see the relevance.

-At Dynamic Health and Pain Management, we forgo the outdated, traditional way of doing our work.
+At Dynamic Health, we forgo the outdated, traditional way of doing our work.
 Forget x-rays and computed tomography scans.
 And introduce yourself to an effective multidisciplinary approach that utilizes advanced diagnostics, using state-of-the-art tools like VMA, and proven protocols to help you get the pain relief you need.

 From chiropractic therapy to massage to other natural remedies, our staff is expertly trained in areas of physical rehabilitative expertise.